shardeum/archive-server/README.md

 To release, just run `npm run release`

+## Health Check

+GET `/is-alive` this endpoint returns 200 if the server is running.
+GET `/is-healthy` currently the same as `/is-alive` but will be expanded.

 ## Contributing

 Contributions are very welcome!
 Everyone interacting in our codebases, issue trackers, and any other form of communication, including chat rooms and mailing lists, is expected to follow our [code of conduct](./CODE_OF_CONDUCT.md) so we can all enjoy the effort we put into this project.